How to Prevent Altitude Sickness in Your trips

-But in this post, we want to tell you what the symptoms are and what interests you most, such as what steps you can take to prevent altitude sickness in your trips.
+But in this post, we want to tell you what the symptoms are and what interests you most, such as what steps you can take to prevent altitude sickness on your trips.

 Who is affected by altitude sickness?

-As I told you above, it usually affects people who normally live less than 1000 meters above sea level.
+As I told you above, it usually affects people living less than 1000 meters above sea level.

 But the truth is that it affects different people in different ways.
 It also depends on how you get to your destination.

-I mean, if you’re doing a high mountain route and you go up very fast, it will affect you differently if you are going to Cuzco (3399msnm) by bus from Lima (at sea level).
+I mean, if you’re doing a high mountain route and you go up very fast, it will affect you differently if you go to Cuzco (3399msnm) by bus from Lima (at sea level).